r0n1tr/team21/README.md

 - Pipelined ([```pipelinedRISCV32I```](https://github.com/r0n1tr/team21/tree/pipelinedRISCV32I) branch)
 - Pipelined with data cache ([```datacacheRISCV32I```](https://github.com/r0n1tr/team21/tree/baseRISCV32I) branch)

-Alternatively, for ease of navigation, the contents of all branches have been placed in different folders in the [```rtl```](https://github.com/r0n1tr/team21/tree/rtl) branch.

 Each variant has all instructions in the below table implemented:

 ![Instruction table](images/instruction_table.png)